KULeuven-Diepenbeek/osc-course/content/ch8-stack/inspection-labs.md

 1. Write a small program that fills the stack with a few variables and function calls, then a blocking call to `getchar()` which gives you time to inspect things.
 2. Check the `/proc/{process_id}` folder to scour for stack information.
-3. Use the [pstack](https://linux.die.net/man/1/pstack) program to print the stack trace of the running process (you'll have to install this using `apt-get`).
-An alternative is using [elfutils](https://sourceware.org/elfutils/) which includes a utility called `eu-stack`.
+3. Use the `gdb` GCC debugger: `gdb -batch -ex bt -p {process_id}`.
-4. Use the `gdb` GCC debugger: `gdb -batch -ex bt -p {process_id}`.
+4. For older 32-bit computers only: use the [pstack](https://linux.die.net/man/1/pstack) program to print the stack trace of the running process.

 Does the output make sense?
 Are there major differences?

 A few tips:

 - _Operation not permitted_ problems are usually solved with using `sudo`!
 - If you don't know what the arguments of a cmdline program do, use `man {cmd}` to find out.
+These are also available online in various mirrors such as [linux.die.net](https://linux.die.net/man/1/gdb) for gdb.

 Another fun exercise: write a never-ending recursive loop and increase a global `int` variable that gets printed.
 How far can you get without segfaulting?
 Re-run the program.
 Is the maximum number the same?
 Is this the same on your neighbor's computer?